OrbitalJin/73r-/README.md

         find(), tree()
         fetch()
     }
-    note for Commands "The commands are the main functionality of the Operating System"
+    note for Commands "The commands are the main functionality of the OS"

     class IOController {
         Display